marc2332/flutter-node/readme.md

 # Flutter-Node

-A NodeJS module to interact with the FLutter SDK
+A NodeJS package to interact with the FLutter SDK

 Working now: